satisfaction/rafters/README.md

     option :with_author, default: true

     source :topics do
-      map :topics, to: "collection" do
+      map :topics, to: :collection do
-        map :subject, to: "name"
+        map :subject, to: :name
       end
     end
   end